Welcome to my website

 Forthcoming exhibitions:

 Michael Sobell House, Northwood: On Sarurday 13 December, just before Christmas, I shall be joining other stallholders selling at the Michael Sobell House Winter Market (Gate 3, Mount Vernon Hospital, Northwood, HA6 2RN).
-The exhibition will be open 10am to 3pm and will raise funds for the hospice.
+The exhibition will be open 10am to 3pm and it will raise funds for the hospice.

 Follow Margaret Tatton-Brown Ceramics on Instagram and Pinterest.